 Mine was pink and white with stickers on the tire and my cousin’s was black with red plastic streamers shooting like fireworks out of the handlebars.
 We rode and rode, around and around my driveway.
 The big difference between our riding was that his little boy legs were jean clad while my little girl legs pumped free under my ruffled skirts.
 My mom still bemoans all the dresses my Big Wheel gobbled up with it’s relentless rear tires.

 We were the kind of Mennonites who wore head coverings and skirts and worked hard and sang hymns on Sunday mornings.
 If you are expecting criticism here, you will be either disappointed or relieved.
 I had a practically ideal childhood on so many levels.

-Whereas many faith traditions hold loose tenets, not mine.
+Whereas many faith traditions hold loose tenets, mine did not.
 To be Mennonite was to be fully committed to our local fellowship in theology, conduct and culture.
-It meant we made three services a week our priority and kept our social circles tight.
+We made three services a week a priority and kept our social circles tight.
 Growing up, I knew little else.

 My cousin and I in the Big Wheel era.

 My parents believed in Jesus and believed the Mennonite church held the best ways to follow him.

 My husband and I met and married in our faith tradition and started a family.
 We moved to the other side of the world under a Mennonite organization and served under them for several years.